 In the 16th century, nose piercing was bought to India from the Middle East by the Mughal emperors.
 In India, a stud (called a "Phul") or a ring (i.e. "Nath") is usually worn in the left nostril, although both nostrils are pierced in some areas.
 The reason the left nostril is more commonly pierced is due to that spot being associated with female reproductive organs in Ayurveda (i.e. Indian medicine); the piercing is supposed to make childbirth easier and lessen period pain.
 An Indian woman's nose piercing is sometimes joined to her ear by a chain.

-In the west, nose piercing first appeared among the hippies who had traveled to India in the Late 1960s.
+In the west, nose piercing first appeared among the hippies who had traveled to India in the late 1960s.
 In the 1970s, the practice of nose piercing was adopted by the Punk movement as a symbol of rebellion against conservative values.
-Conservative people--particularly parents and employers--still don't react well to it, so consider any reactions that could negatively affect you or your career carefully before having your nose pierced.
+Conservative-minded people — particularly parents and employers — sometimes don't react well to nose piercings, so consider your career path before having it done.

 Nowadays, nose piercing is gradually becoming more socially acceptable.
-Many celebrities have their noses pierced--for instance, Madonna, Lenny Kravitz, Sinead O'Connor, and Slash from Guns & Roses.
-More and more, you'll see everyday people sporting little gem-topped nostril studs and fine hoops, too, including professionals in a variety of settings ranging from retail outlets to doctor's offices.
+Many celebrities have their noses pierced: for instance, Madonna, Lenny Kravitz, Sinead O'Connor, and Slash from Guns & Roses.
+More and more, you'll see everyday people sporting little jeweled nostril studs and fine hoops, too, including professionals in a variety of settings ranging from retail outlets to doctor's offices.

 Tongue piercing was practiced in a ritual form by the ancient Aztecs, the Maya of Central America, and the Haida, Kwakiutul, and Tlinglit tribes of the American Northwest.
 The tongue was pierced to draw blood to propitiate the gods and to create an altered state of consciousness so that the priest or shaman could communicate with the gods.

-Tongue piercing is now one of the most popular piercings people get.
-It's shocking, provocative and fantastic for oral sex (for both sexes), but at the same time, no one need know you have it.
+Tongue piercing is now one of the most popular piercings.
+It's shocking, provocative, and stimulating; but at the same time, no one need know you have it.
 Janet Jackson, Keith Flint from Prodigy, Mel B. from the Spice Girls, and Malcolm Jamahl Warner from the Cosby show all sport pierced tongues.

-It's commonly thought that in the history of body piercings, earlobe piercings were probably one of the first man attempted due to the ease with which earlobes can be pierced.
+It's commonly thought that in the history of body piercings, earlobe piercings were probably one of the first piercings man attempted.
 What evidence is there to support that theory?
-In 1991, the oldest mummified body in the world was found frozen in an Austrian Glacier; tests showed the body to be over 5,000 years old.
-The body had pierced ears, and the holes had been enlarged to 7-11mm diameter.
+In 1991, the oldest mummified body in the world, Ötzi the Iceman, was found frozen in an Austrian Glacier; tests showed the body to be over 5,000 years old.
+The body had pierced ears, and the holes had been enlarged to 7–11mm diameter.

 Ears were probably first pierced for magical purposes.
 Many primitive tribes believe that demons can enter the body through the ear; ear piercing could prevent that from happening, because demons and spirits are supposed to be repelled by metal.
 Sailors used to have an ear pierced due to the superstitious belief that doing so would improve their eyesight, keeping them safer at sea.
 Additionally, if a sailor's body washed up on shore somewhere, a single earring could pay for a Christian burial.
 To this day, ear piercing is done as a puberty ritual in many societies.
 In Borneo, a mother and father each pierce one of their child's ears to symbolize the child's dependence on his or her parents.
 Even in the US, it isn't uncommon for parents to pierce their little girls' earlobes.